Flamengo has an agreement with Wallace, and the midfielder’s desire is an asset in the negotiation with Udinese | Flamengo

 In addition to Wallace, the board is negotiating the loan of Wendel, from Zenit.
 The midfielder has approached an agreement with Flamengo, but does not want to unilaterally suspend his contract with the Russian club, with whom he has a contract for another three seasons.

 FIFA authorized the suspension of the contract until June 2023 due to the war between Russia and Ukraine.
 Attempts follow.
-Arsenal and West Ham have consulted for the player.
+Arsenal and West Ham have made inquiries for the player.

 Flamengo fans set off fireworks in front of Atlético-MG hotel